 If after just one year of business you’re setting up shop at Dover Street Market, you’re obviously doing something right.
 However, with respect to NOAH, ‘right’ does not even begin to do justice to the imprint that this label has made in such a short amount of time.
 Over the past twelve months the New York based brand has already cemented itself as a streetwear heavyweight, and their latest collection shows just why.

-With former Supreme creative director, Brendan Babenzian at the helm, it is clear that Noah is no stranger to the world of streetwear.
-However, the brand feels different to many of its skate-centric contemporaries.
+With former Supreme creative director Brendan Babenzian at the helm, it is clear that Noah is no stranger to the world of streetwear yet the brand feels different to many of its skate-centric contemporaries.
 Babenzian states: ‘we don’t want people to buy [Noah] because it’s cool, or because a magazine said it’s cool.
 We want people to connect with it in a real way.’
-Accordingly, Noah seeks to avoid the short-lived hype that so many other streetwear labels pander to: countering the standoffish nature of brands of this kind, and instead creating a far more welcoming appeal.
-It almost feels as if Noah offers a matured outlook on streetwear, yet very much maintaining the energetic elements of the skate and surf culture in which it finds its roots.
+Accordingly, it seeks to avoid the short-lived hype that so many other streetwear labels pander to; Noah counters the standoffish nature of brands of this kind, and instead creates a far more welcoming appeal.
+It almost feels as if Noah offers a matured outlook on streetwear, yet very much maintains the energetic elements of the skate and surf culture in which it finds its roots.